 - Wine tasting fees

-- Walking tour of St. Emilion
+- Short walking tour of St. Emilion village

 - English-speaking driver / guide

 - Travel in recent, comfortable & fully equipped vehicles

 - Group tour limited to 8 passengers maximum

 - Meals & drinks